What is cisplatin and 5FU?

 Effects on the kidneys

-Cisplatin can affect how your kidneys work.
+Cisplatin can affect how the kidneys work.
 You will have blood tests before and during treatment to check how well your kidneys are working.

-Before and after each treatment, your nurses will give you extra fluids through a drip.
+Before and after each treatment, your nurse will give you extra fluids through a drip.
 This is to protect your kidneys.
-It is also important to drink at least 2 litres (3½ pints) of non-alcoholic fluid each day during treatment.

 5FU can affect how the heart works.
-You may have tests to see how well your heart is working.
+You may have tests to check how well your heart is working.
 These may be done before, during and after treatment.

-It is still possible for the heart to be affected even if these test results are normal.
-Very rarely, this can cause heart failure or a heart attack.
-The risk of this happening is very low (less than 1 in 100 or 1%).
+You may develop heart problems even if these test results are normal.
+Very rarely, 5FU causes heart failure or a heart attack.
+The risk of this happening is very low.
+It happens to less than 1 in 100 (1%) of people who have 5FU.
 But it is important that you know about it.

 Hearing changes